JonathanBrouwer/UltimateCore/docs/home.md

 ====

 UltimateCore is an essentials plugin which aims to be simple, powerful and configurable.
 To accomplish this UltimateCore uses modules.
 Commands, features, and configuration is split up into multiple parts called modules.
-There is a seperate module for chat, heal, mute, etc.
+There is a separate module for chat, heal, mute, etc.

-###Generated Documentation:<br>
+###General Documentation:<br>
 This is automatically generated information for the latest release.
 * [A list of all modules](modules.md)<br>
 * [A list of all commands](commands.md)<br>